avast/topee/README.md

 topee
 =====
+While Google Chrome, Firefox and Edge share the same extension API, Safari extension are going in a different direction, requiring developers to use a different set of APIs and partly also Swift instea of JavaScript.

-Google Chrome Extension API for Safari
+The Topee project provides the Google Chrome Extension API for Safari, allowing you to run a single codebase on all the browsers.

 Status: [API complete enough](http://htmlpreview.github.io/?https://github.com/avast/topee/blob/master/api.html#) for a [product](https://www.avast.com/passwords#mac).